nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 domestic workers have to get along with.
 If I was a man and had to be in service, I wouldn’t want better than the railroad.”

-“Some’n to that, yes,” agreed Jake....
-“But it ain’t all peaches, neither, when all them passengers rush you like a herd of hungry swine.”
+“Some’n to that, yes,” agreed Jake.<span class="three-dots"></span>“But it ain’t all peaches, neither, when all them passengers rush you like a herd of hungry swine.”

 Agatha stayed twenty minutes.